ThijsWaalders/WallBot/README.md

 ### Units, Formats, Environments

+How to use responsive techniques to create images with the highest quality but also the lesser the bytes. `less pixels * better compression = less bytes` because `total bits = pixels * bits per pixel`.

+#### Relative Sizing

-- Use only relative sizes like % or em on elements so it can scale with the width/height of the viewport.
+Use only relative sizes like % or em on elements so it can scale with the width/height of the viewport.
 Absolute will keep it's width/height (like px/cm) as the viewport size changes. _Only use absolute when the picture is smaller than the smallest viewport_.

+#### The calc() method

 1. **Don't** assume that the _windowsize_ always stays the same and **don't** assume the _windowsize_ is the same as the _screensize_!
 2. Use _**`max-width: 100%;`**_ on images so it never gets larger then it's natural width.